tabarra/txAdmin/docs/dev_notes.md

 ### Server Insights page ideas:
 - resource load times
 - resource streamed assets
+- biggest events, or resources kbps out? something to help see which resource is bottlenecking the network
+    - apparently this can be done in scheduler quite easily by modifying the definition of `TriggerClientEvent`
 - http requests (grouped by resource, grouped by root domain or both?)
 - performance chart with ram usage
 - player count (loger window, maybe with some other data)